-I'm a songwriter who's written a few hundred pop, rock and R&B songs, including some you may have heard on the radio or streaming services, like #1 hits "Crush" by Jennifer Paige and "That's What Love Is For" by Amy Grant, as well as Top 10 hits like "Nothin' At All" by Heart.
+I'm a songwriter who's written a few hundred pop, rock and R&B songs, including some you may have heard on the radio or have streamed, like #1 hits "Crush" by Jennifer Paige and "That's What Love Is For" by Amy Grant, as well as Top 10 hits like "Nothin' At All" by Heart.

-I also wrote the theme songs (words & music) for two popular animated Disney TV shows, "DuckTales" (the original and reboot) and "Chip 'n Dale: Rescue Rangers."
+I also wrote the theme songs (words & music) for two popular Disney animated TV shows, "DuckTales" (the original and reboot).
 DuckTales is currently airing in 162 countries.
 Since I was a kid, I wanted to travel the world and see as many places and experience as many cultures as possible, so to hear a song I wrote be sung in 34 different languages is an incredible thing.

-My latest project is a new stage musical that I wrote with my good friend, actress Lesley Nicol.
-Featuring 10 original songs, "How the Hell Did I Get Here?" is based on her life and career and it's a show we're extremely proud of.
-Lesley starred as the memorable Mrs. Patmore on the international hit TV show "Downton Abbey" for six years, as well as its 2019 worldwide #1 box office smash film version and the upcoming 2022 sequel.
+My latest project is a new stage musical that I wrote with my good friend, actress Lesley Nicol called "How the Hell Did I Get Here?"
+Featuring 10 original songs, it's based on her life and acting career.
+Lesley starred as the memorable Mrs. Patmore on the international hit TV show "Downton Abbey" for six years, as well as its 2019 worldwide #1 box office smash film version and the upcoming 2022 movie sequel.

-Lesley and I performed the show in London and Hong Kong and it was a blast, so we can't wait to bring the show to the renowned Pittsburgh Public Theater on January 26, 2022 for its North American debut.
-What's especially fun for me is that I get to accompany Lesley onstage on piano for the songs that we wrote together.
-We had the best time creating the show (basically, all we did was laugh) and really look forward to sharing it with audiences next year.
+Lesley and I opened our show Off-Broadway in New York City in April, 2022 and were nominated for an Off Broadway Alliance Award two weeks later.
+It's such an honor.
+We had already performed our musical in London, Hong Kong and Chicago.
+What's especially cool for me is that I get to accompany Lesley onstage on piano every night for the songs that we wrote together.
+We had the best time creating the show (basically, all we did was laugh) and look forward to sharing it with audiences.

 I live in LA and love Southern California, but grew up a few hundred miles north in the Bay Area.
 (In the photo above, I'm taking a ferry ride from Tiburon to San Francisco).
 I wrote my first musical there for my fifth grade class to perform.
 That production actually made the local newspaper when it we put it on.

-My love of music started even earlier.
+My love of music started even before writing that first musical at the age of 10.
 I can remember writing songs on our living room piano at the age of 5, so you could say music has always been in my blood.
-I was fortunate that my parents encouraged me to pursue my dream.
+I was really fortunate that my parents encouraged me to pursue my dream.

 Creating music professionally for a few decades has been a fantastic experience.
-I do what I love and love what I do, and I'm grateful that my songs have resonated with enough people to allow me to have a career that's been so satisfying.
-I hope I get to meet some of you when Lesley and I do "How the Hell Did I Get Here?" next year on stage.
+I do what I love and love what I do and I'm grateful my songs have resonated with enough people to allow me to have a career that's been so satisfying.
+I hope I get to meet some of you when Lesley and I do "How the Hell Did I Get Here?" on stage.

 Thanks for visiting my site.